Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Introduction

-Previous studies did not also take into account temporal dependence while the experimental data exhibit temporal correlation.
+Another point we pose in this study is temporal dependence of the data which previous studies did not also take into account while the experimental data exhibit temporal correlation.
 For example, Figure \ref{fig:additive_res} shows sample autocorrelation function and sample partial autocorrelation function of the residuals from the fitted model for the subject No. 8 by the method in \cite{yoon2022regularized}.
-It clearly shows temporal dependence in the residuals.
-However, \cite{yoon2022regularized} studied a penalized nonlinear least squares estimator and its asymptotic properties under the independent error assumption.
+The residuals clearly show temporal dependence while \cite{yoon2022regularized} worked under independent error assumption.
 Lastly, \cite{ramadan2018selecting} and \cite{yoon2022regularized} restrict the number of sensitive parameters to five, where the sensitive parameters refer to the parameters whose estimates are not shrunk to the pre-specified values.
 Not only may this restriction increase computational instability but also reduce estimation and prediction performances.
 Provided the head-neck position tracking task already suffers from computational challenges, additional computational issues should be avoided.

 To resolve the above-mentioned issues, we consider a nonlinear regression model with multiplicative errors for the head-neck position tracking system, which can be written as